My grandma starting making this long before “Shake and Bake” existed. It’s surprisingly delicious. The allspice is

 - Preheat oven to 425 convection (if you have).

 - Place a wire rack over a sheet pan and spray with cooking spray, then set in a rimmed baking sheet.
 For easy clean up, line the pan with aluminum foil.

 - In a separate shallow bowl, whisk together the egg and a spoonful of milk or water.
 This step is optional, as I usually find the chicken moist enough on their own to adhere to the bread crumb mixture.

 - Working with one piece of chicken at a time, dip both sides of chicken in eggs and then transfer to the Panko mixture.
 Dredge both sides in the mixture while pressing to adhere.

 - Transfer chicken to prepared wire rack, spacing evenly apart.
 Try not to place too close together.
 I once tried making a double batch on one sheet pan and they didn’t cook properly.

-- If you’d like, spray the chicken with cooking oil.
+- If you’d like, spray the chicken with cooking oil to enhance browning.

 Bone-in chicken thighs work well too, but cooking time will increase to approximately 30 minutes.